FreeCodeCampTrondheim/BaWoEngine/How to write JSON modules.md

 1. title string
   * used to identify option
 2. description string
-  * used to display information about the situation, any substring of description starting with @ followed by a number is replaced with a string from the index of an *about* array equivalent to the number - the string is always an entity's name, and the about array is filled during situation personalization in Generator.cs
+  * used to display information about the option, any substring of description starting with @ followed by a number is replaced with a string from the index of an *about* array equivalent to the number - the string is always an entity's name, and the about array is filled during option personalization in Generator.cs

 #### Option Requirements
 * baseWillpowerCost int
-* considerations[] -> tag string
+* relevantCares[] -> tag string
   * used to calculate final willpower cost

 #### Can launch when character chooses option